top of page

 Parents and guardians of children at Saturday School need to be members of the ODA.

-Please download the form here.
+Please fill in the form here.

 Links to other websites do not constitute an endorsement or an approval by Oxfordshire Dyslexia Association of any products, services, policies or opinions of the organisation or individual managing or maintaining that site.
 Although every care is taken, Oxfordshire Dyslexia Association cannot be liable for any loss or damage (including consequential loss or damage) arising from the use of, or reliance on, the information in its website.